What To Wear Under A Wetsuit for Kayaking: The Complete Guide

 - One-piece swimsuit or sports bikini (no ties or underwires)

-The Commando Option: Yes, some kayakers wear nothing.
-It's technically the "warmest" option since there's no barrier between your skin and the wetsuit's insulating properties.
-But unless you're changing in private or have ninja-level towel skills, this isn't practical for most kayak launches.
+The Commando Option: Yes, some kayakers wear nothing under their wetsuit.
+It's technically the warmest option since there's no barrier between your skin and the wetsuit's insulating properties.
+But unless you're changing in private or have advanced towel skills, this isn't practical for most public kayak launches.

 Here's what makes kayaking different from surfing or diving when it comes to wetsuit underlayers: